rivernihil/5th-ed-modified-zener-psion/psion.md

 The rules for concentration are the same for casting psionic spells that require concentration.

 ## Multi-classing
 Characters add all their PSI points together from all their psionic classes to form one pool of PSI points.
-Psionic spells are completely different than their magical counterpart and thus, an individual multi-classed in such a way could have two copies known of the same spell, one psionic and one magical.
+Psionic spells are completely different than their magical counterpart, and thus an individual multi-classed in such a way could have two copies known of the same spell: one psionic and one magical.

 ## Skills
 The skill sections above for the psion and adept make reference to the *culture* and *parapsychology* skills.
 In my home-brew version of DarkSun, the *history* and *religion* skills are not present, and culture has filled the gap they left behind.
 If you are using this psionics home-brew in a world where those are present, it would be fitting to swap *culture* for *history*.